alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 `Number.Pi` member read — no standard library Property has a value yet.

-`Number.Pi`, `Number.Tau` and `Number.E` look like the ones that should have gone first, and none of them can.
-No Essence expression produces a Transcendental out of nothing — every native that answers with one takes one — so `Pi` and `E` ARE the primitives the rest are written from, and there is no Transcendental literal to write instead.
-Every arithmetic route to `Tau` is Typed `Transcendental | Rational` (`Number.Pi::multiply(with 2)`, `Number.Pi::add(Number.Pi)`), because a zero factor and a cancelled π term collapse the value to a Rational, and the declared `Transcendental` refuses the Union. `Number.GoldenRatio` alone has an Essence spelling — a half plus half of `5::squareRoot()` — but `squareRoot`'s no-Argument entry answers an `Optional` the `Algebraic` annotation refuses, so it stays value-less with the others.
+`Number.Pi`, `Number.Tau` and `Number.E` look like the ones that should have gone first, and `Pi` and `E` can not.
+No Essence expression produces a Transcendental out of nothing — every native that answers with one takes one — so those two ARE the primitives the rest are written from, and there is no Transcendental literal to write instead.
+Every arithmetic route to `Tau` was Typed `Transcendental | Rational` as well, because a zero factor and a cancelled π term both collapse the value to a Rational and the declared `Transcendental` refuses the Union.
+One of them is not any more: `Number.Pi::multiply(with 2)` reaches the `NonZeroInteger` entry, since a written `2` proves the factor away, and answers a bare `Transcendental` — `Number.Pi::add(Number.Pi)` still answers the Union.
+What a bodied `Tau` would cost the emission band is unweighed, so it stays value-less with the other two. `Number.GoldenRatio` alone has an Essence spelling — a half plus half of
+`5::squareRoot()` — but `squareRoot`'s no-Argument entry answers an
+`Optional` the `Algebraic` annotation refuses, so it stays value-less with the others.
 So the band is exercised through `useStdlib`